brotherzhafif/SMERB/README.md

 - The Payment Notes Data Can Be Modified

 ## 🖥️ Supported Platform
-- Windows 7 or Higher
+- Windows 10 version 1809 or higher
-- Android
+- Android 5.0 (API 21) or higher
-- Linux
-- macOS
+- macOS 10.15 or higher
-- iOS
+- iOS 10 or higher